gjpelletier/stepAIC/README.md

 - RidgeCV: Ridge regression with default cross-validation using the MSE as the scoring criterion to select alpha
 - Ridge_AIC: Ridge regression using AIC as the scoring criterion to select alpha by trial
 - Ridge_BIC: Ridge regression using BIC as the scoring criterion to select alpha by trial

+Ridge regression adds an L2 penalty to the loss function, which is the sum of the squares of the coefficients.
+This penalty shrinks the coefficients towards zero but does not force them to be exactly zero.
+Ridge regression is useful for dealing with multicollinearity, where predictors are highly correlated, and when all candidate features should be included in the model.

+### Comparison of Stepwise, Lasso, and Ridge

+- Feature selection: Lasso performs explicit feature selection by setting some coefficients to zero, while Ridge shrinks coefficients but retains all predictors.
+Stepwise regression also performs feature selection but can be less stable than Lasso.
+- Regularization: Both Lasso and Ridge are regularization techniques that prevent overfitting, but they do so differently.
+Lasso is more likely to produce sparse models, while Ridge is more likely to shrink coefficients smoothly.
+- Computational cost: Stepwise regression can be computationally expensive, especially for large datasets.
+Lasso and Ridge can be solved more efficiently using optimization algorithms.

 ### AIC vs BIC